Compañía de Filipinas: Hoei Maru

 During the Philippines campaign in the Second World War, Japanese forces captured Compania de Filipinas off Fortune Island in 1942.
 She was taken into Japanese Government service and renamed Hoei Maru (豊栄丸).
-On 3 July 1945 a aerial mine sank her near Jindo Island.
+On 3 July 1945 an aerial mine sank her near Jindo Island.

 This was the only Hoei Maru that was a cargo ship, but there were other Japanese vessels with the same name: